mlhubber/colorize/README.md

 image_07_bw.png,image_07_bw_color.png
 ```
 ![](image_07.png)

 The colorized photo will be saved into the file
 `image_07_bw_color.png`, within the local folder, noting the addition of
 the `_color` suffix.

-The text output from the command names the original photo file and the
+The text output from the command is the name ofthe original photo file
-generated photo file.
-This can be piped into other commands for
+and the generated photo file.
+This can be piped into other commands
-further processing.
+for further processing.
 Thus, you can use your own tool to view the
 photo's if you wish:

 ```console